 But such tools work well only up to a point.
 As wealth becomes more complex, platforms often struggle with:

-• No clear ownership of decision
+• No clear ownership of decisions

 • Little co-ordination on wider considerations (i.e. tax, M&A or collective assets) and long-term planning